yoshikichung/Particle-BH1750/README.md

 # Particle-BH1750

-A Particle library for BH1750FVI ambient light sensor
+A Particle library for BH1750FVI ambient light sensor.